forcedotcom/cli/releasenotes/README.md

 ------------

 * NEW: When creating a package version with the `package create version` command, you can now specify whether profile metadata components in a given package directory should be included in the new package.
 Set the new `scopeProfiles` option of the `sfdx-project.json` file to `true` in the configuration of a package directory for their profiles to be included; set it to `false` for them not to be included.
 If not specified, the default value of `scopeProfiles` is `false`.
-The `scopeProfiles` option is a child of `packageDirectory`, as shown in this example:
+The `scopeProfiles` option is a child of `packageDirectory`, as shown in this example. (packaging PR [#416](https://github.com/forcedotcom/packaging/pull/416), schemas PR [#80](https://github.com/forcedotcom/schemas/pull/80), sfdx-core PR [#957](https://github.com/forcedotcom/sfdx-core/pull/957))

     ```JSON
     {